allisonhamelin/to-do-list-app/README.md

-# To-Do List App
+# To Do List App
 A personal project: an Android to-do list app inspired by Any.do

-At the moment this app is very simple and lacks a database, which I hope to add soon.
-I also plan to expand the structure, adding a grid containing multiple lists, and to add other features such as notifications and the capability for users to add notes or pictures to their tasks or to share lists/tasks with contacts.
+A simple to do list app.
+The app currently lacks a database.
+Other features that would be good to add would be the ability to add more than one list, notifications, capability for users to add notes or pictures to their tasks, and the ability to share lists/tasks with contacts.

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`